How to fit in and stand out at the same time

 In the ‘bread aisle’, the only thing that makes you stand out is your story.
 The business story you tell is what enables clients to position you in their minds – to decide if you’re the loaf coach they want, or not.
 If your story resonates with them they will use your story to justify the purchase to themselves.
 If it doesn’t then they will keep looking for a story they like.

 Your story says, “people like us do things like this.”
 It tells potential clients why you do what you do and explains the bigger vision of what you want to achieve.
 When you combine your story with empathy and authority it will appeal directly to clients who are the right fit for your business.
 To these people, the choice will be so clear as to be no choice at all.

 The right tool for the job

 Your business story is a unique tool, not a happy-ever-after tale.
 It’s the one thing that no one else can copy.
 That’s why it’s so important to tell your story when you’re talking with your clients: where have you been, how did you get here, where are you going?
 Every coach has a story within them, waiting to be told.
-On our Better Bolder Braver accelerator programme, we mentor each cohort in creating a story that makes them stand out.
+In both our Coach’s Marketing Journey course and The Braver Way programme, we mentor each cohort in creating a story that makes them stand out.

 (PRO TIP: If you want to write a compelling story then I would highly recommend Donald Miller’s book Building a Story Brand.
 The definitive guide to creating your own business story.)